 How long to get there from other famous sites?

-In order to see the Trevi Fountain you will have to come on foot.
-In the center of Rome they have what is called ZTL which is an Italian abbreviation that means that only local residents are allowed, with a special permit, to drive in this area.
-You can take a taxi, which can let you off close, but you will still have about a 5 min. walk from any direction.
+In order to see the Pantheon, you’ll have to come on foot.
+In the center of Rome, they have what is called a ZTL, which is an Italian abbreviation that means that only local residents are allowed to drive in this area with a special permit.
+You can take a taxi that will drop you off nearby, but you’ll still have about a 5-minute walk from any direction.

 One of the magical things about the center of Rome is that there is no rhyme or reason for the way the streets were made.
-One theory is that after Rome was defeated back in the 4th century BC by the Gauls, they rebuilt the city so fast that it still reflects the haphazard streets you see today.
+One theory is that after Rome was defeated back in the 4th century B.C. by the Gauls, they rebuilt the city so fast that it resulted in the haphazard streets you see today.

 Beautiful blog